reubenharry/website/content/maths/FeynmanLectures.md

 $\newcommand{\N}{\mathbb{N}}$
 $\newcommand{\Z}{\mathbb{Z}}$

+General perspective Feynman wants to convey is that physics is a process of *decompiling* nature (my words, not his), in the sense of taking sense data and finding rules (theories) which explain parts of it.
+Unifying theories is desirable, and often possible.
+Debugging theories, by making predictions with them, gathering experimental data, and refining the theories (Box's loop) is the essence of scientific inquiry.

-Most differential equations useful for predicting nature are neither solvable analytically nor tractable to numerical approximate.
+Most differential equations (and other tools) useful for predicting nature are neither solvable analytically nor tractable to numerical approximate.
 As such, we need a third method: reasoning about invariant quantities.

 $F=ma$ really applies in each direction separately, and this separability, while sort of obvious, is very important.

 Equal and opposite reaction, namely that a particle exerting a force one another particle in one direction, has the opposite force exerted on it, yields that the sum of the two forces is constant.
 Further, since $F=\dot{p}$, the total momentum is constant, in the absence of external forces.
 And we'll be able to view external forces in the same way as internal ones.

+### 12

+Feynman points out that if force is just defined as mass times acceleration, then $F=ma$ is true by definition.
+So really, the import of Newton's claim that $F=ma$ is based on an expectation that we can make independent statements about the nature of forces, for example that they have material origins.

+In fact, Feynman thinks that, insofar as it is a physical law, $F=ma$ is contingent and could be false.